-What’s the difference between monocrystalline vs. polycrystalline solar panels?
+What's the difference between monocrystalline vs polycrystalline solar panel?

 There are two main solar panel types: monocrystalline and polycrystalline panels.
 Polycrystalline panels, which are light blue in color, are less efficient than monocrystalline panels, but they are also cheaper.
 Monocrystalline panels, which are darker in color, are more space-efficient.
 Monocrystalline panels are more expensive, but if efficiency is a main factor, they're a great product.